Nelson-bot24/Ad_Hoc_Insights/README.md

 - Reviewing the ad-hoc-requests.pdf, which contained 10 ad hoc business requests requiring insights.
 - Writing and executing SQL queries to answer these requests.
 - Creating a presentation to showcase these insights, targeting top-level management.
+## My Approach
+1. Data Extraction with SQL:

+-Utilized MySQL to run queries and pull the necessary data.
+2. Data Visualization:

+-Leveraged Power BI to visualize the output, making the insights clear and compelling.
+3. Presentation Design:

+-Designed an engaging and professional presentation in Microsoft PowerPoint to effectively communicate the insights.
+4. Actionable Insights:

+-Provided actionable insights and recommendations to assist the management team in making informed decisions